siamakn/temp-nomad-onboarding-workshop/docs/Module4/M4_1_getting_started/M4_1_3_api_basics.md

 ### REST API (Representational State Transfer API):
 A REST API is a variant of API that primarily handles the interaction with *web services* through *HTTP* methods.
 It utilizes standard operations defined by HTTP — such as GET to fetch data, POST to create new resources, PUT to update existing ones, and DELETE to remove them.
 Data is usually exchanged in well-known and standard formats like JSON or XML.

-**JSON** (JavaScript Object Notation) is a format for structuring data as key-value pairs, making it easy for humans to read and machines to parse.
+**JSON** (JavaScript Object Notation) is a format for structuring data as key-value pairs, making it possible for humans to read and machines to parse.
 ```json
 {
   "name": "Max Mustermann",